-Another thing that can really assist with nausea,are popsicles of course.
+Another thing that can really assist with nausea,are popsicles.
 Stack your freezer with different kinds of popsicles (try getting organic ones, with no added sugar), and every time you feel a little nauseous, reach for one of those popsicles, for an instant calming effect.

 Alternative Medicine: There are different types of Alternative Medicines that could suit you.
-You just need to chose the right one.
+You just need to choose the right one.

 Acupuncture, Homeopathy or perhaps Naturopathy.